Stephaniedroop/inferring-intention/README.md

 They are further divided into conditions: tests for epistemic goal {force, mass}, information entropy {high, low}.
 The 'ground truth' of the environment for mass {A heavier, B heavier} and force {Attract, Repel} is named in each video's heading.

+# Free text analysis

+See separate file 'Instructions for coders' for details of how we coded our participants' free text responses.

+# Ideal observer analysis

+This folder contains code to recreate the simulated trajectories used to compute entropies `ideal_obs_e1.R` and code to extract the entropy measures from these simulations `extract_measures.R`.
+The `\data` folder should contain all the required data files.
+Note that the simulations use javascript run within a V8 engine within R. This will require installing vairous libraries listed at the top of `ideal_obs_e1.R`.

 # Videos